 Why sea otters put on a happy face

-One morning we came across an otter, comfortably wrapped in a seaweed “seat belt.”
-He was massaging his neck and cheeks, which all seemed so businesslike, when suddenly his face erupted into a giant grin.
+One morning we were out on our boat in Kodiak, Alaska viewing wildlife with guests.
+Lots of binoculars, field guides, cameras, and long lenses.
+Someone in the group spotted a sea otter nearby.
+He was wrapped in a seaweed “seat belt” and massaging his neck and cheeks with his paws.
+It all seemed so businesslike when suddenly his face erupted into a giant grin.
 I laughed out loud into the back of my camera.